MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-view-edit-create-policies.md

 - **Next-generation protection policies**, which determine how Microsoft Defender Antivirus and other threat protection features are configured; and
 - **Firewall policies**, which determine what network traffic is permitted to flow to and from your company's devices.

 [Next-generation protection](mdb-next-generation-protection.md) includes robust antivirus and antimalware protection for computers and mobile devices.
 The default policies are designed to protect your devices and users without hindering productivity.
 However, you can customize your policies to suit your business needs.
-To learn more about next-generation protection policies, including your settings and options, see [Review or edit your next-generation protection policies](mdb-next-generation-protection.md).
+For more details, see [Review or edit your next-generation protection policies](mdb-next-generation-protection.md).

 [Firewall policies](mdb-firewall.md) help secure devices by establishing rules that determine what network traffic is permitted to flow to and from devices.
 You can use firewall protection to specify whether to allow or to block connections on devices in various locations.
 For example, your firewall settings can allow inbound connections on devices that are connected to your company's internal network, but prevent connections when the device is on a network with untrusted devices.
-To learn more about firewall policies and settings, see [Firewall](mdb-firewall.md).
+For more details, see [Firewall](mdb-firewall.md).

 ## Policies to configure in Defender for Business